apache/nuttx/configs/tm4c1294-launchpad/README.txt

   nsh:
   ---
     Configures the NuttShell (nsh) located at apps/examples/nsh.
-The configuration enables the serial ICDI vitual UART on UART0.
+The configuration enables the serial ICDI virtual UART on UART0.
 Support for builtin applications is enabled, but in the base configuration no builtin applications are selected.